This position is in the Department of Ophthalmology & Visual Sciences. This position is for the Medical School Campus.

 Adheres to all applicable University policies, procedures and regulations.
 All data, research records and materials and other intellectual property generated in University laboratories remain the property of the University.

-Ph.D. degree in neuroscience, computer science or a related field.
+Recent Ph.D. graduate in neuroscience or a related field.

 Demonstrated ability to implement laboratory procedures, conduct research and records findings.